Burlington Route - Colorado & Southern

 Galesburg was the site of an active hump yard, still one of the important yards on the BNSF Railway.
 A hump yard allows the cars of an incoming freight train to roll down a lead track onto classification tracks for assembling into trains for various destinations.
 When a road engine brings a train into the yard, it usually goes to the servicing facility and a yard engine takes over the train.
 In late 1956, the CB&Q was still using several of its trusty Mikados, or "Mikes" (2-8-2 type) for humping trains and other switching chores.
 No. 4992, above left, was working the yard in November and No. 4961, above right and below, resting at the coal tower in December.
 Like the Mikes of other railroads, these engines would have served as main line power in the 1920s.
 But with the triumph of the diesel virtually complete, the Burlington Route's remaining 2-8-2s were happy to eke out a few more precious years in this menial task.

 Nos.
 4961 and 4992 were soon to meet the acetylene torch, but sister locomotive No. 4960 went on to fame as a hauler of rail steam excursions.
-Rebuilt several years ago, she serves today as a mainstay of the Grand Canyon Railway in Arizona.
-Another classmate, No, 4963, survives at the Illinois Railway Museum, and No. 4978 is preserved at the Mendota Railway Museum, also in Illinois.
-This O-1-a class was built by Baldwin Locomotive Works in 1923, and featured 64-inch drivers, 27x30-inch cylinders, and a boiler pressure of 180 pounds per square inch.
-They exerted 52,300 pounds of tractive effort, and weighed about 300,000 pounds minus tender.
+Rebuilt some years ago and equipped to burn waste cooking oil, she has served in recent years as a mainstay of the Grand Canyon Railway in Arizona.
+Another classmate, No, 4963, survives at the Illinois Railway Museum, and No. 4978 is preserved at the Union Depot Railroad Museum in Mendota, Illinois.
+This O-1A class was built by Baldwin Locomotive Works in 1923, and featured 64-inch drivers, 27x30-inch cylinders, and a boiler pressure of 200 pounds per square inch.
+They exerted 58,000 pounds of tractive effort and weighed about 290,000 pounds minus tender.
 Many members of the class featured the bundled Elesco feedwater heater ahead of the stack, visible on No. 4992.

 CB&Q No. 4961